katrin-walter/katrin-walter.github.io/_projects/3_project.md

     mapping artefacts.

 ### Tech stack
-Bash, Python, executed on an HPC environment
+Bash · Python · executed on an HPC environment

 ### What this project taught me